 Additional things to know about ad hoc captures

-Generating an ad hoc capture through the UI is quite easy, but there are additional options and tricks you should know, to take full advantage of the functionality.
+Generating an ad hoc capture through the Create button or a Universal Capture URL is quite easy, but there are additional options and tricks you should know, to take full advantage of the functionality.

 Ad hoc captures can be streamed Live